chang-kevin/EECS_3311/README.md

 ## Built with

 - Java: Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
-- Java Swing: Graphical User Interface (GUI) toolkit that includes the GUI components.
-Swing provides a rich set of widgets and packages to make sophisticated GUI components for Java applications.
+- Java Swing: Graphical User Interface (GUI) toolkit that includes the GUI view.
+Swing provides a rich set of widgets and packages to make sophisticated GUI view for Java applications.